skarlekar/fargate-patterns/README.md

 While Lambda Layers mitigate some of this issue by allowing artifacts to be shared between Lambdas, it introduces it [own set of issues](https://lumigo.io/blog/lambda-layers-when-to-use-it/), especially around testing Lambdas locally and layers still count towards the 250MB hard limit on the unzipped deployment package size.

-What if you want to run an always-on services that can scale on-demand?While the Container-on-Demand pattern is
+What if you want to run an always-on services that can scale on-demand?
+Note that, the Container-on-Demand pattern spins up task to execute the job and spins it down.
+For asynchronous workloads the time taken to spin-up is not an issue.
+But for synchronous web services, time is dear.

 ### Solution
 Deploy your service in a Fargate Task, open ports for two-way communication and wrap it around a Fargate Service.
 T